yoomoney/db-queue/README.md

 Task processing is asynchronous.
 Therefore, it is hard to write tests because you always must think about that fact and write code according to it.
 To ease development of tests you can use `wakeup` method of [QueueExecutionPool](https://yandex-money-tech.github.io/db-queue/ru/yandex/money/common/dbqueue/init/QueueExecutionPool.html)

+# How To Build

+You can look at Travis (`.travis.yml`) or AppVeyor (`appveyor.yml`) configuration.
+We have two gradle build files.
+There are `build.gradle`, `gradlew`, `gradle/wrapper` for Yandex.Money infrastructure and `build-public.gradle`, `gradlew-public`, `gradle-public/wrapper` for configuration outside of private network.

+In order to open project in IntelliJ IDEA you should import `build-public.gradle` and select "Use gradle 'wrapper' task configuration".

+Unfortunately, there is a bug in IntelliJ IDEA (https://github.com/f0y/idea-two-gradle-builds) so you have to copy `gradle-public/wrapper/gradle-wrapper.properties` to `gradle/wrapper/gradle-wrapper.properties` and `build-public.gradle` to `build.gradle` before importing.